kkairos/public-text/SCRIPTING.md

 ### `#UNLOCKINPUT`
 Entity unlocks its input.
 Relatively useless for non-player entities.

+### `#WAIT [FLOAT]`
+Causes the entity to wait for the given lenght of time, [FLOAT], in seconds.

 ### `#WAIT [CONDITION]`
 Causes the entity to wait for the given condition.
 The script will stay on this command until the relevant condition is met.

+## EXAMPLES:

+A quick example of code for an entity that goes back and forth on a platform until it hits a pit or a wall, turns around, then repeats:

+  :PATROL
+  #MOVE CURRENT
+  #WAIT UNTIL PIT WALL
+  #DIRECTION TURN
+  #WAIT TIME 0.5
+  #GOTO PATROL